Limmud - PSC Learning Opportunities

 Combined, D'vorah and Linda have over 40 years of experience caring for the sick, dying and bereaved.
 Linda is a pediatric oncology/BMT nurse and has pediatric/adult bereavement program experience in both the hospital setting and the Jewish community.
 D'vorah has been a hospice nurse (adult and pediatric) and healthcare chaplain in both hospital and hospice settings.

-Introductory Class: December 8 OR January 26
+Introductory Class: January 26

 Educational Session I - February 2nd